Chapter 2: The Master's and Education Specialist Degrees

 F. Inactive Status and Probation

-After consultation with the student's department/graduate program, a student not yet admitted to candidacy will be placed in inactive status if he or she is not currently enrolled and has not been enrolled during the previous two years.
+After consultation with the student's department/graduate program, a student will be placed in inactive status if he or she is not currently enrolled and has not been enrolled during the previous two years.

 Once in inactive status a student must reapply to (and be accepted into) a graduate program before being considered for re-entry by the Graduate School.
 In order to be allowed to resume graduate studies, the student must meet all requirements for entry in force at the time of the new application.
 Inactive students who seek to regain active status will not, however, be required to recreate materials submitted with their original applications and held in their files by the Graduate School.

-If allowed to regain active status, the formerly inactive student will be subject to all requirements in force in his or her graduate program and in the Graduate School at the time the student returns to active status.
+If allowed to regain active status, the formerly inactive student will be subject to all requirements in force in their graduate program and in the Graduate School at the time the student returns to active status.

-b.
-The recommendation of the major professor or student's committee that the student's progress is unsatisfactory.
+- The recommendation of the major professor or student's supervisory committee that the student's progress is unsatisfactory.

 Students placed on probation for deficient grades will be restored to good standing if they achieve a cumulative GPA of at least 3.0.
 This must be achieved within 2 semesters for full-time students and within 12 credit hours for part-time students.

-Students placed on probation after recommendation by the major professor or supervisory committee may be restored to good standing only following the notification by the major professor and supervisory committee that the students are making satisfactory progress.
+Students placed on probation after recommendation by the major professor or supervisory committee may be restored to good standing when the major professor or supervisory committee notifies the Graduate School that the student is making satisfactory progress.

 G. Dismissal and Reinstatement